FooSoft/homemaker/README.md

     cmds = [["@install", "gvim"]]
 ```

-In the above example, we avoid installing `gvim` on the server variant, where the X windowing system is not installed.
+In the above example, we avoid installing `gvim` on the server variant, where the X windowing system is not installed or
-Notice that Homemaker will only execute the best match out of the available task or macro options.
-If the provided
+needed.
+Homemaker only executes the best task or macro candidate; if the provided variant does not match any tasks or
-variant is not a match to any available tasks or macros, the base undecorated version will be used instead if it is
+macros, the base undecorated version will be used instead if it is available.
-available.

-The command below will execute `vim__server`:
+The command below will execute the `vim__server` task:
 ```
 $ homemaker --variant=server example.toml /mnt/data/config
 ```

-Both of the commands below will execute `vim`:
+Both of the commands below will execute the `vim` task:
 ```
 $ homemaker --variant=foobar example.toml /mnt/data/config
 $ homemaker example.toml /mnt/data/config